Notes and Definitions

 |Western Isles||Eilean Siar|

-The land areas used to calculate the population density information presented in Table 5 were derived from digital boundaries used for the 1991 Census.
+The land areas used to calculate the population density information presented in Table 6 were Standard Area Measurements as supplied by Ordnance Survey.

 As in 2002, the 2003 mid-year estimates used the Community Health Index for estimating migration at council area.
 An overview of how the CHI is used can be found here.

 In addition to the new method and data source for estimating migration, a further adjustment was made to the migration estimates.
 The estimated civilian migration component includes an adjustment for recurring unattributable population change.
 This is assumed to be unmeasured migration.
 The adjustment is based on the 2001 Census, which showed that previous population estimates had overestimated the population of Scotland by some 50,000.
 This overestimate is largely due to errors in previous migration estimates in the 1980s and 1990s.
 To ensure that migration estimates do not continue to be overestimated an adjustment has been included in the 2003 mid-year estimates.